TamirAsgard/CalculatorApi/README.md

 4. Set environment variables for secrets
 5. Run: `dotnet IO.Swagger.dll`

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License.

 ## Documentation

-- [ARCHITECTURE.md](ARCHITECTURE.md) - System architecture and design
 - [DOCKER.md](DOCKER.md) - Docker setup and deployment
 - [IO.Swagger.Tests/UT.md](IO.Swagger.Tests/UT.md) - Test documentation

-## Support

-For issues, questions, or contributions, please open an issue on the repository.